Lramseyer/vaporview/README.md

 - **Ctrl + Left/Right Arrow** - Move marker to previous/next value transition of selected signal
 - **Alt + Click or Middle Click** - Set Alt-Marker

+#### New for 1.2.5

+- **Home** and **End** - Scroll to the beginning and end (respectively) of the waveform
+- **Delete** - Remove Selected Signal

 ## Adding and Removing Signals

 Signals may be added or removed through VaporView view container.
 Click on the VaporView Activity Bar icon, and it will show the netlist for the opened waveform file as well as the signals displayed in the tab.

 To Add a signal, simply check the box next to the netlist signal ID in the "Netlist" view.
 It will also show in the "Displayed Signals" view.

 To remove a signal, that signal can be un-checked from either the "Netlist" view or the "Displayed Signals" view.
-Alternatively, you can right click on a signal in the viewer and select "remove signal" from the menu.
+From the viewer, you can either select the signal you would like to remode and hit **Delete**, or right click on a signal in the viewer and select **remove signal** from the menu.

-To add or remove multiple signals, select the signals you would like to add or remove, right click and select "Add/Remove selected signals" from the menu.
+To add or remove multiple signals, select the signals you would like to add or remove, right click and select **Add/Remove selected signals** from the menu.

 Signals can also be added by clicking on a link in the terminal with the full signal path.